Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Blackheath has 89 active public transport stops offering a mix of train and bus services.
-These are served by 16 routes, providing 1,056 weekly passenger trips in total.
-Transport accessibility is rated good, with residents typically located 225 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode at 86%, while 5% walk.
+Blackheath has 89 active public transport stops, offering a mix of train and bus services.
+These are served by 16 routes, providing a total of 1,056 weekly passenger trips.
+Transport accessibility is rated as good, with residents located an average of 225 meters from the nearest stop.
+The area, being primarily residential, sees most commuters traveling outward.
+Car remains the dominant mode of transport at 86%, with 5% walking.
 Vehicle ownership averages 1.0 per dwelling, below the regional average.

 Frequently Asked Questions - Transport